|The Miccosukee District serves all units from 54th Avenue North in Pinellas County and northward to the Pinellas/Pasco County line. (see map)|

 Scouts BSA Troop 135 is the districts ONLY all-female Troop in our District.
 To learn more about this unit, please contact Jamie Bennett at 559-824-5002 or send an email to email@example.com.
 Want to learn more about what it takes to start a Scouts BSA Troop?
 If so, please visit https://www.scouting.org/familyscouting/ and visit the FAQ at This Link.

-- Bring your experiences to our district as a Unit Commissioner.
-The Commissioners mission is to keep Units operating at maximum efficiency so they can deliver a quality program to a growing membership.
-The Commissioners role is to develop strength within the Unit by providing program resources and acting as the liaison between the Unit and the District and Council.
-This helps Units provide the best possible Scouting program, which ultimately helps assure that individual Scouts have the best opportunity to achieve their best.
+Unit Commissioners are here to help keep units operating at maximum efficiency so they can deliver a quality program to a growing membership.
+Unit Commissioners help by providing program resources by acting as the liaison between a Unit and the District and Council.
+Think of the UC as your GO-TO for all District Needs.
+When a unit has access to all of the resources available to them, it ultimately helps assure that individual Scouts have the best opportunity to achieve their best.
+Sometimes Units do not know where to turn for help, and that’s where Unit Commissioners come in.

 - Youth Application: